wmrifenb/CarND-MPC-Project/README.md

 ## Model Predictive Control with Latency

-To model and counter the control actuation delay, the MPC optimizer was fed and initial state that was actually the predicted state of the vehicle 100 milliseconds into the future.
-The code snippet below shows how the state was updated.
+To model and counter the control actuation delay, the MPC optimizer was fed an initial state that was actually the predicted state of the vehicle 100 milliseconds into the future.
+The code snippet below shows how the initial state was updated.

 ```cpp
 //Add delay and then send to MPC